Package insert / prescribing information

 Temsirolimus Injection Description

-Temsirolimus Injection, 25 mg/mL, is a clear, colorless to light yellow, non-aqeous, ethanolic, sterile solution.
+Temsirolimus Injection, 25 mg/mL, is a clear, colorless to light yellow, non-aqueous, ethanolic, sterile solution.
 Temsirolimus Injection requires two dilutions prior to intravenous infusion.
-Temsirolimus Injection should be diluted only with the supplied Diluent for Temsirolimus Injection.
+Temsirolimus Injection should be diluted only with the supplied DILUENT for Temsirolimus Injection.

 Temsirolimus Injection - Clinical Pharmacology

 Mechanism of Action